-Trans-Adriatic gas pipeline: Introduction of gas in Albanian and Italian sections starts soon24.
-March 2020. / SEE Energy News
+Trans-Adriatic gas pipeline: Introduction of gas in Albanian and Italian sections starts soon, SEE Energy News

 First gas will be introduced into the Albanian and Italian sections of the pipeline in coming weeks, says Head of External Affairs at TAP AG Vugar Veysalov.